metinca86/cpuinfo/README.md

 C++11, Qt5, QtQuick 2.6

 How to Run:
 just start ~build/CpuInfo.
-No environment arguments are needed.
+No command line arguments are needed.